Phoenix35/js-help/_good_practices/no_more_forEach.md

 We're going to see what can be used instead of the dreaded forEach.

 ### Output an array the same length as the starting array
-Also called a transform, or a mapping operation.
-Well, JavaScript has `.map()` to do exactly this.
+`.map` Also called a transform, or a mapping operation.
 ```js
 /* BAD */
 const oldPlus2 = [];